Teradata/r-driver/README.md

 * FastLoad cannot load duplicate rows into a `MULTISET` table.
 * Do not use FastLoad to load only a few rows, because FastLoad opens extra connections to the database, which is time consuming.
 * Only use FastLoad to load many rows (at least 100,000 rows) so that the row-loading performance gain exceeds the overhead of opening additional connections.
-* FastLoad does not support all Teradata Database data types.
+* FastLoad does not support all database data types.
 For example, `BLOB` and `CLOB` are not supported.
 * FastLoad requires StatementInfo parcel support to be enabled.
 * FastLoad locks the destination table.
 * If Online Archive encounters a table being loaded with FastLoad, online archiving of that table will be bypassed.